-Operated by Bulky Matters, a partnership between us and local re-use charity Furniture Matters, our bulky waste collection service enables you to dispose of unwanted household items AND help local disadvantaged people and the environment at the same time - and it couldn't be easier to arrange!
+Operated by Bulky Matters, a partnership between us and local re-use charity Furniture Matters, our bulky waste collection service enables you to dispose of unwanted household items and help local disadvantaged people and the environment at the same time.
+It couldn't be easier to arrange!

 We will remove bulky items from inside your home for a nominal fee.

 - Wooden furniture such as wardrobes, tables, chairs, wall units, sideboards, flat-packs, bookcases, TV cabinets and desks

 - Soft furnishings such as beds, settees, futons, easy chairs, headboards and cots

 - Domestic appliances such as washers, fridges, TVs, toasters, microwaves, DVD players, vacuum cleaners and lamps

 - Kitchen items such as pots, pans and cutlery

 - IT/home entertainment systems such as TVs, computers, video recorders, Hi-Fi units, speakers and phones